Sommaire

 Blurring the too present foreground and unblocking the man’s silhouette help the reading.

-Foreground paving stones are too sharp > Blurred them with the Graduated Filter
+Foreground paving stones are too sharp > Blurr them with the Graduated Filter

-– Launch the “Local Adjustments” tool in the upper bar (illustration)
+– Launch the “Local Adjustments” correction in the upper bar

-The generated blur quickly becomes too much.
+* The generated blur can quickly become too much.
 We have to stay on low values.

-The man’s face is in the shadow > Use Control Point
+The man’s face is in the shadow > Use a Control Point

 – Left Click on the man’s face

-– 3: Drag to adjust the diameter tool application
+– Drag to adjust the diameter tool’s area of influence

-– Release.
-Apply Exposure value at +0.5 LI
+– Increase the Exposure value by +0.5 EV

 TuToDxO.com – All rights reserved – tous droits réservés.